Modernizing Seattle’s Burke-Gilman Trail

 Step Two: Community Engagement

 Next, we bring involve the community.
-We will have tabling events and bicycle rides at Matthews Beach, Gas Works, Pathways, and other places along the trail over the next couple years.
+The major event We will have tabling events and bicycle rides at Matthews Beach, Gas Works, Pathways, and other places along the trail over the next couple years.

 3